jgrebol/ESIpy/README.md

 # ESIpy
-Program aimed to the calculation of population analysis and aromaticity indicators from different Hilbert space partitions.
+The ESIpy program is aimed to the calculation of population analysis and aromaticity indicators from different Hilbert space partitions using the PySCF.